hechang27-sprt/tree-magic-js/README.md

 ## How It Works

-### Automatic Database Management

 On first use, `tree-magic-js` automatically:

 1. **Searches for existing MIME databases** in standard system locations:
     - Linux: `/usr/share/mime`, `/usr/local/share/mime`, `~/.local/share/mime`
     - macOS: `/opt/homebrew/share/mime`
-    - Windows: `C:\msys64\mingw64\share\mime`
+    - ~~Windows: `C:\msys64\mingw64\share\mime`~~

-      Or uses location provided by `TREE_MAGIC_DIR` if valid
+    Or uses the mime database in provided location if `TREE_MAGIC_DIR` is present and valid

 2. **Downloads the database** if not found locally:
     - Downloads from the configured URL (default: [GitHub release](https://github.com/hechang27-sprt/build-shared-mime-info/releases/download/db-20251031/mime-database.zip))
     - Extracts to platform-appropriate data directory and set the `TREE_MAGIC_DIR` to point to that location.
-    - Caches for future use

-3. the underlying rust library will either use the MIME databases in system location, or one that is specified by `TREE_MAGIC_DIR`.
+3. The underlying rust library will use the MIME databases specified by `TREE_MAGIC_DIR`, if not present, it will attempt to search one of the system paths.
+Without the MIME database present, the library can only differentiate between `text/plain` and `binary/octet-stream`.

 ## Platform Support